 This is the essence of customer relationship marketing: communicate with them on a human level.

 What customers are looking for during a period of uncertainty is meaningful engagement.
 And that can only happen when you take the time to repurpose communication and make it relevant to the situation we’re in.

-Building a profitable, long-term relationship with a customer requires crucial decision making not just at the onset of the relationship, but at every encounter and engagement.
-As a mobile brand, you’re building loyalty by delighting your users and providing them with an unparalleled customer experience at all times — whether you’re a casual online game, a fintech app, or a B2B enterprise solution.
+Building a long-term relationship with a customer requires crucial decision making not just at the onset of the relationship, but at every encounter and engagement.
+As a mobile brand, you’re building loyalty by delighting your users and providing them with an unparalleled customer experience at all times — in good times and in bad.